Tylerlingg/Single-NFT-Auction/README.md

 # Single-NFT-Auction
-Selling an NFT from your personal wallet to someone else in auction format.
+Selling an NFT via English Auction on Ethereum Mainnet.